ARMmbed/GettingStartedmbedOS/Docs/GettingStartedmbedOS.md

 The yotta registry indexes public modules and you can search it for libraries from within the yotta command-line tool.
 To build a yotta program you can either create a new yotta executable or clone an existing one from a repository, then set the target and run 'yotta build' from the command line. yotta will pull in the program’s dependencies from the web and generate the executable.
 Pretty cool, huh?

-For more information about yotta, [see our main site.](http://mbed.com/en/development/software/tools/yotta/)
+For more information about yotta, [see our main site](http://mbed.com/en/development/software/tools/yotta/).

 ## Working with targets

 Before you build anything with yotta, you select the target that you want to build for.
 The instructions for a particular development board tell you which target to use.
 You can also find target descriptions by searching the yotta registry.

+## A first application

 Now that you've been briefed, let's jump on over to the next section and get you started with [your first application](FirstProjectmbedOS.md).